-Where to Stay in Lyon First Time: 8 Best Areas
+Where to Stay in Lyon: 8 Best Areas for Hotels

 Located in the Auvergne-Rhône-Alpes, Lyon, the Capital of Lights is the 3rd largest city and the second-largest urban area in all of France.
 With a history dating back to the Roman era, it is a destination that has history and culture on offer in abundance, making it an ideal destination for all kinds of visitors.

-If history is the focus of your trip, the obvious choice would be Vieux-Lyon.
-As the old town of the city, it has an incredible number of historical attractions to be discovered.
-You can also take a look at Fourviere which is home to a collection of Roman ruins unmatched by anything in the city, and La Croix Rousse which offers a unique insight into the long and storied history of silk merchants in the city.
+Meanwhile, Fourviere is home to a collection of Roman ruins unmatched by anything in the city.
+La Croix Rousse offers a unique insight into the long and storied history of Lyon’s silk merchants.

 Perhaps you are simply traveling on a budget or want to stay in a newer, more up-and-coming neighborhood.
 That could make choices like Perrache or Confluence your ideal destination.

 And if you wondering how long to stay in Lyon, I would recommend making your first trip to Lyon a long weekend, around three days or so.
-That should give you ample time to see everything at the top of your itinerary but not so long that you start to struggle for things to do or end up seeing things you really weren’t interested in just to pass the time.
+That should give you ample time to see top tourist attractions and enjoy the diverse range of traditional Lyonnais dishes.

 💖 Best Area for first-timers:La Presqu’lle